"Would you tell me, please, which way I ought to go from here?"

 "--so long as I get SOMEWHERE," Alice added as an explanation.

 "Oh, you’re sure to do that," said the Cat, "if you only walk long enough."
-Lewis Carroll

 Overview and Timing

-But I'm not saying that a sense of direction is irrelevant.
-The passage above from Alice's Adventures in Wonderland is often misquoted as, "If you don't know where you're going, then any path will do," and the whole point of a structured self-coaching process is clarifying just which paths we should pursue now.
+It's not necessary to fully explore our values and vision at the start of a self-coaching process.
+These are large, complex topics that take time and effort to address, and at the beginning of a change effort it may be more important to simplify: Turn complex goals into simple activities, start small and build momentum, celebrate little wins, and scale up as needed.
+[2] But I'm not suggesting that a sense of direction is irrelevant.
+The passage above is often misquoted as, "If you don't know where you're going, then any path will do," and the whole point of a structured self-coaching process is clarifying just which paths we should pursue now.

-I am saying that while self-coaching is an active and iterative experiential learning process, once we've determined our immediate goals and begun moving in a general direction, we must also insure that as we assess our progress, we also make time at regular intervals to pull up and observe the view from a higher perspective.
-Chris Argyris' concept of double-loop learning is highly relevant here; exploring our values and vision is a means of identifying and updating the assumptions and mental models that have been influencing and supporting (or undermining) our day-to-day self-coaching efforts.
+I am saying that while self-coaching is an active and iterative experiential learning process [3], once we've determined our immediate goals and begun moving in a general direction, we must also insure that as we assess our progress, we also make time at regular intervals to pull up and observe the view from a higher perspective.
+Chris Argyris' concept of double-loop learning is highly relevant here [4]--exploring our values and vision is a means of identifying and updating the assumptions and mental models that have been influencing and supporting (or undermining) our day-to-day self-coaching efforts.
+[5]

+While we have to determine for ourselves when and how often this work at a higher level should be done, we need to be mindful of two diametrically opposed but equally dangerous traps: 1) Doing too much, too soon, and 2) Doing too little, too late.
 We may have a tendency toward one extreme or the other that we should bear in mind--or we may find them both tempting at different points in the process.
-I can get stuck at the outset of any project by indulging in an excess of high-level thinking as a respectable form of procrastination, but I can also build up a sense of momentum once I get started that feeds on itself and makes me reluctant to slow down enough to do any high-level thinking.
-(As much as I admire the Cult of Done, I also know how important it is for me to stop and experience some stillness every day.)
+I can get stuck at the outset of any project by indulging in an excess of higher-level thinking as a respectable form of procrastination, but I can also build up a sense of momentum once I get started that feeds on itself and makes me reluctant to slow down enough to do a sufficient amount of higher-level thinking on a regular basis

 Exploring Our Values